Chigalab1/alx-system_engineering-devops/0x00-shell_basics/README.md

-to creat  a script that creates a directory named my_first_directory in the /tmp/ directory
+to creat  a script that move the file betty from /tmp/ to /tmp/my_first_directory